Heather Morris Criticizes Glee Fan for "Offensive" Post About Mark Salling - E! Online

-Glee alum Heather Morris is speaking out about what she sees as an "offensive" tweet about her former co-star Mark Salling.
+Glee alum Heather Morris is calling out what she sees as an "offensive" tweet about her former co-star Mark Salling.

 Fellow Glee star Kevin McHale, who played Artie, retweeted a fan's post on Thursday, Dec.
 17 that celebrated the recent 10th anniversary of the show's holiday-themed episode "A Very Glee Christmas."
 The post featured stills from the episode, and in a shot that included the late actor who played Puck, the fan had covered his face with a vomiting emoji.